 Provides public health students and medical researchers with the necessary skills to engage in study design and conduct, analytic methods, and use of metrics to help conduct research on chronic diseases in low and middle income countries.

 - Learning Objectives:

-- Describe the epidemiology, pathogenesis and diagnosis of major chronic diseases in low and middle-income countries
+- Identify key concepts of the research design and analytic methods in chronic diseases in low and middle income countries

 - Methods of Assessment:

 Final Assignment: 10%